markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 </html>
 ```

 Awesome!
-You just wrote your first web page!
+You just wrote your first webpage!
 Make sure you save the file before testing it out.
 You'll know the file hasn't been saved if a white dot appears in the tab next to the filename:

 ![unsaved](./assets/step-1/200-unsaved.png)

 > **Pro-Tip:** Press CTRL+S on Windows or Command+S on Mac to save via the keyboard.

 Next, open this HTML file in the browser (preferably Chrome).
 If you have the [Open in Browser](https://marketplace.visualstudio.com/items?itemName=techer.open-in-browser) extension installed for VS Code, you can simply right-click anywhere in the HTML file and select Open in Default Browser.
-The web page should look like this:
+The webpage should look like this:

 ![first screenshot](./assets/step-1/300-html-screenshot.png)

-All right, so it's not the most exciting web page yet, but you gotta start somewhere.
+All right, so it's not the most exciting webpage yet, but you gotta start somewhere.
 Let's back up, though, and explain in more detail what we just wrote.
 Notice that a lot of the code was composed of **elements** with an opening `<tag>` and a closing `</tag>`.
 Anything in between these tags is affected by what that tag does.
 The `<h1>` tag, for instance, made the text inside big and bold.
 This denotes a heading.
-If we have other, less important headings on our web page, we can use additional tags like `<h2>`, `<h3>`, and so on.
+If we have other, less important headings on our webpage, we can use additional tags like `<h2>`, `<h3>`, and so on.

 > **Deep Dive:** Read more about the different [heading tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements).